 Your thyroid is responsible for about 50-60% of your basal metabolism.
 Small changes in thyroid hormone can disrupt the normal regulation of your metabolism and can lead to weight gain.

 It seems unlikely that doctors will be able to perfectly balance the amount of thyroid hormone you need after your procedure with one pill taken once a day.

 This weight gain is also seen after thyroidectomy and with antithyroid medications, indicating that the weight gain is likely secondary to thyroid hormone levels and thyroid dose.

-It is important to know that not all patients who undergo radioactive iodine will experience dramatic weight gain.
+It is essential to know that not all patients who undergo radioactive iodine will experience dramatic weight gain.
 Patients who enter the procedure overweight or obese are much more likely to experience weight gain after the procedure.

-There are more side effects with higher doses of radioactive iodine therapy, including nausea, vomiting, and sialadenitis (swelling of the salivary glands) that can lead to pain and dry mouth (xerostomia), as well as changes in test sensation and tearing excessive (epiphora).
+There are more side effects with higher doses of radioactive iodine therapy, including nausea, vomiting, and sialadenitis (swelling of the salivary glands) that can lead to pain and dry mouth (xerostomia), as well as changes in test sensation and tearing, excessive (epiphora).

 At high doses of radioactive iodine, there is an increased risk of secondary malignancies, including salivary glands, stomach, bladder, and hematologic malignancies, although these are very rare.

-Special side effects for men
+Unique side effects for men